Coddle yourself with a heart warming, comforting Irish sausage stew on Saint Patrick’s Day.

-Some coddle cooks slice the potatoes into rings but I prefer chunkier potatoes in my stews.
+Some cooks slice the potatoes into rings but I prefer chunkier potatoes in my stews.

 Now prepare the bacon or rashers by slicing them into one inch pieces.

-Feel free to remove the rinds, but I like the flavor the bacon fat adds to the coddle.
+Feel free to remove the rinds, but I like the flavor the bacon fat adds.

 Canadian bacon works well instead of Irish rashers, but if you like the taste of real Irish rashers they are available from Food Ireland.

 Now it’s time to layer the ingredients.
 Start by putting half the onions at the bottom of a large dutch oven or stew pot.